 SiteScore™ & PowerMap™

-The proprietary intelligence framework behind every Meridian engagement — four core domains, 100-point composite scoring, PRIME through WATCH tier classification.
+The proprietary intelligence framework behind every Meridian engagement — six weighted domains, 100-point composite scoring, PRIME through WATCH tier classification.

 Every site ranking, corridor recommendation, and advisory output Meridian produces is grounded in GridMind Inc.'s proprietary intelligence systems.
 This page documents the methodology — the scoring criteria, classification logic, and demand forecasting inputs that determine which nuclear-adjacent AI power sites Meridian advises clients to pursue and which to avoid.